You Have the Same Life That Jesus Had on the Earth Pt. 2

 Instead of having me come forward (whew) Pastor Kline acknowledged the raised hand and said “if that person would come see me after service, I’d like to talk with you.”
 With service ended I told the family I sat with “I think Pastor Kline wants to talk to me.”

 After everyone had cleared out the pastor and I went into the side room I mentioned in my previous post.
-Pastor Kline briefly explained that everyone needs to be what Jesus called born again, having Christ in their heart.
-This meant we turn from our old life to receive the life that God offers through Jesus Christ, His Son.
+Pastor Kline briefly explained that everyone needs to be what Jesus called “born again”, having Christ in their heart.
+This meant we turn from our old life to receive the new life that God offers through Jesus Christ, His Son.

 Pastor Kline led me in a prayer in which I asked Jesus to come into my life.
 At a little after 9:00 pm, on Sunday, August 17, 1969, I passed from spiritual death to new life, in Christ, as a child of God.
 I was the same physically and mentally, but something had happened in my heart.
 Not the physical one but in my spirit, that now had the very life and nature of God in it.
 According to 2 Corinthians 5:17 I was a new person in Christ.
 There was a new me in me.

 Natural babies have no past.
 In the eyes of God, neither does a spiritual baby.
 God sees new Christians with no past-only a bright future.
-That’s the life that I entered into, now 50+ years ago.
+That’s the life that I entered into, over 50 years ago.

 By God’s grace and mercy-and the patient assistance of many people over these 50+ years-I am growing.
 Am I fully developed, spiritually?
 No. Am I satisfied with where I am in my walk with God?
 Again, no. But, in the words of the apostle Paul, “But by the grace of God I am what I am..”
 (1 Corinthians 15:10.).